-The Cheap Energy Club offers three levels of service.
+The Cheap Energy Club offers three levels of service:

-At the lowest of these levels is ‘DIY Comparison’.
+At the lowest of these levels is “DIY Comparison“.
 With this offering you will enter your details and see a comparison of applicable deals from across the whole UK market.

 Sometimes it can seem like there is not much between tariffs which can make choosing the right deal difficult.
 By having this service filter through the deals for you, all you are left with is one offer.
 You can then either reject the deal or sign up to it.

 In the unlikely event that you are totally unaware of how one of these services works:

 First you will enter your details into the website of your chosen service.
 You are then able to either choose the deal for you straight away or look deeper into each offer before deciding between them.

 What are the main differences between them?

 This is because as a business the comparison sites need to be paid.
 The consumer does not pay to make the comparisons, which leaves the energy suppliers as the main source of income.
-Therefore, only the suppliers that have paid will appear on comparison lists and by paying more, certain suppliers can be shown more prominently.
+Therefore, the comparison sites are keen to only show the suppliers that will pay them commission for a switch.
 This can mean that a consumer is not always seeing the best deal available.

 If you have complex needs or a non-standard meter, this service will not work for you.
 You may also miss out on any incentives being offered that you could have been interested in.
 Sometimes a benefit such as free boiler care, or the offer of a free smart thermostat may be worth paying a little more for.